 There are many well written articles reviewing The Bletchley Circle in its entirety.
 Overall, it seems to have been well received and the numbers don’t lie.
 Approximately 4.5 million views tuned it to watch Susan, Lucy, Millie and Jean.

 So I am going to pick up from my earlier post The Bletchley Circle Review – Fact in Historical Fiction, where I discuss whether the fiction has a duty to accurately portray the fact.
 Click here to read that post.
-Today, I am going to look at the first section of the programme to help the reader relate to it to the real Bletchley Park.
+Today, I am going to look at the first section of the show to help the reader relate it to the real Bletchley Park.

 And then I watched the beginning again…

-The styling was wonderful.
+The styling was fantastic.
 The set, the fashion and in particular, the wartime work at Bletchley Park.
-The use of the spinning, colourful wheels of the Bombe machine, internal mechanisms of the Enigma cipher machine make the title sequence stand out.
+The use of the spinning, colourful wheels of the Bombe machine, internal mechanisms of the Enigma cipher machine makes the title sequence stand out.
 I also liked how images of these machines and the simple pages of a knitted pattern seemed to represent the war and domestic lives that followed.